Changissnz/nu_merchant_principal/README.md

 viewpoints are a plurality, something the prideful may have issues with.
 One statement can be regarded more true than not with "pride" and "honor".
-Many a times more honor has served the prideful than more prideful has served the honorable.
+Many a times more honorables have served the prideful than more pridefuls have served the honorable.

 Are the prideful predisposed (if pride is itself a disposition) to seeking and holding onto power?
 There